shukriadams/krono/README.md

 # Krono

 A simple cron-like runner that works in a Docker container with zero interaction.
-Available as a single drop-and-run binary with no dependencies.
+Available as a single drop-and-run binary with no dependencies, as well as in a Docker container.

+Why?
+It is unnecessarily complicated to run `cron` in a container.
+Krono lets you run cronjobs on a system, using a static config file, without having to change the host machine's cron state.

 ## Install

 Download a binary for your system from the releases page, make it executable and run it directly.

 To start krono in daemon mode create a config file and run